aadi219/aadi219/Aadi Badola Resume.md

 ### TECHNICAL SKILLS
 - - -
-- Fluent in C# (ASP.NET Core), Java, Python, PL/SQL, JavaScript, TypeScript, PHP
+- **Programming Languages** – C#, Java, Python, PL/SQL, JavaScript (TypeScript), PHP, BASH.
-- Experience using the LAMP stack to create dynamic web-apps using HTML/CSS and JavaScript frontend along with libraries such as Bootstrap and jQuery.
-- Proficient in Database design, administration and query optimization using MySQL in MySQL Workbench and PL/SQL in Oracle SQL Developer
-- Experience with the Data Analysis workflow and Machine Learning using various Python Libraries such as Pandas, Numpy, Matplotlib, Scikit-Learn, TensorFlow etc.
-- Experience using version control and collaborative development practices utilizing Git and GitHub.
+- **WEB** – ASP.NET Core, LAMP, Django, REACT, jQuery
+- **Database Management** – PL/SQL, SQL Developer, MySQL Workbench, ORMs (EF Core).
+- **Data Science/AI** – TensorFlow, Pandas, Numpy, Scikit-learn, Deep Learning, CNNs, Supervised Learning.
+- **Software Development** – Version Control (Git), Agile SCRUM

 ### APPLICABLE EXPERIENCE
 - - -
-- Participated in Design Jam 2024, conducted by George Brown College in collaboration with Ontario Power Generation to develop a mobile application for both iOS and Android. **Highlights of the application:**
+- Participated in Design Jam 2024, conducted by George Brown College in collaboration with Ontario Power Generation to develop a mobile application for both iOS and Android. **Features implemented:**
-	- Developed using the Flutter SDK for cross-platform development while maintaining a single codebase.
+  - Cross-platform development while maintaining a single codebase using the Flutter SDK.
   - Ability to capture, store, and manage images and notes in custom repositories along with the annotation and drawing functionalities for captured images, allowing users to highlight certain aspects.
   - Auto-logging location data using the device’s GPS functionalities to track where data entries were captured.
   - Secure and convenient single sign-on authentication by integrating Azure Open Authorization.

-- Collaborated in the development of a GUI integrated Java application optimizing administrative processes of HR and management departments. **Key Contributions:**
-	- Designed and implemented core functionalities including attendance tracking and detailed report generation.
-	- Established seamless connections between the back-end and front-end using appropriate controllers for efficient data flow.
-	- Collaborated effectively with cross-functional teams, communicating necessary changes, and ensuring proper application functionality.
-- Developed Python projects focusing on data preprocessing, graphical analysis, and machine learning model development for publicly available datasets. **Notable achievements:**
+- Developed AI and Deep Learning projects in Java and Python projects utilizing publicly available datasets. **Notable achievements:**
-	- Led the data preprocessing phase, leveraging Numpy and Pandas to clean datasets and ensure data integrity.
-	- Utilized Matplotlib for graphical analysis and visualizations, uncovering trends and patterns within datasets which provided valuable insights for decision-making.
-	- Employed Scikit-Learn and TensorFlow for training classifier models, achieving high accuracy in trend prediction.
-	- Evaluated the neural networks using various appropriate and diverse metrics like accuracy, f1-score, etc.
+  - Creating multiple image classification models using convolutional neural networks achieving model accuracies up to 94%.
+  - Created a classification model to predict the salary of an employee using gradient-boosting, analyzing various factors such as education, ethnicity, age, and more.
+  - Developed a Java application implementing a Perceptron class with accurate backpropagation enabling users to visualize the training process of Neural Networks.
+  - Developed algorithmic AI for the Connect 4 game implementing algorithms such as Minimax with optimizations like alpha-beta pruning, iterative deepening, and move sorting.

-- Led the creation of a dynamic web application serving as a feature-rich Community-Driven Learning Platform. **My responsibilities included**:
+- Led the creation of many end-to-end web applications using stacks such as LAMP and ASP.NET Core. **Responsibilities on the projects included:**
   - Collaborating with my front-end colleagues to design the structure of the web application.
-	- Designing and implementing a secure MySQL database for efficient storage of user and application data.
+  - Designing a secure database using MySQL or MSSQL for efficient storage of application data.
-	- Developing a PHP backend using an Object-Oriented MVC design pattern ensuring smooth and secure data flow between all components of the application.
+  - Developing a robust backend using an Object-Oriented MVC design pattern using the .NET framework ensuring smooth and secure data flow between all components of the application.
-	- Effectively programming all key functionalities such as User Authentication, Learning Path Management, and Community Interaction with appropriate error handling and input validation using PHP and JavaScript, ensuring consistency and security.
+  - Effectively programming all key functionalities such as User Authentication, Role-Based Authorization, and Community Interaction with appropriate error handling and input validation using JavaScript and the relevant back-end language, ensuring consistency and security.

 ### PROFESSIONAL EXPERIENCE
 - - -